- Grade II listed detached house

 - A double and two single garages and driveway parking

 Tanqueray House has over 5,400 sq. ft. of accommodation with three reception rooms, an open plan kitchen/breakfast/family room, five bedrooms and three bathrooms.
 There are also attic rooms which have been used as a play room but are currently mainly used as storage.
 These could be used as additional bedrooms or, subject to any necessary consents, made into an annexe.
 There are four garages, a gym and store rooms in the original stable block at the side of the house.
 The garages have automatic up and over doors made to look like the original wooden stable doors.
-There are also equestrian facilities including stables, a manège and paddocks an outdoor pool, an unrestored barn and a total plot of approximately 7 acres including approximately 3 acres of landscaped gardens with a lake and a koi carp pond.
+There are also equestrian facilities including stables, a manège and paddocks an outdoor pool, an unrestored barn and a total plot of approximately 7 acres including beautiful landscaped gardens with a lake and a koi carp pond.
+The property is 4 minutes from Flitwick train station and then 30 mins to St. Pancras Intl. and 4 minutes to junction 12 of M1 motorway.

 History and Heritage